Murders of Julie and Robin Kerry

 The murders of Julie and Robin Kerry occurred on April 5, 1991, on the Chain of Rocks Bridge over the Mississippi River in St. Louis, Missouri.
 The two sisters were raped and then murdered by a group of four males, who also attempted to murder the sisters' cousin.

 On December 9, 1992, Marlin A. Gray (September 29, 1967 – October 26, 2005) was convicted of aiding and abetting for being a part of the group of four men involved in the murders.
 He was executed on October 26, 2005, by the U.S. state of Missouri by lethal injection.
 He maintained his innocence to the end, saying that although he was at the bridge at the time, he was smoking cannabis in a nearby car.
-In 2017, DNA evidence proved he was an active participant in the crimes.
+In his final statement, Gray decried his execution as a "lynching".
+In 2017, DNA evidence proved that Gray was an active participant in the crimes.

 Events of April 4–5, 1991

 On the night of April 4/morning of April 5, 20-year-old Julie Kerry, 19-year-old Robin Kerry, and their 19-year-old cousin, Thomas Cummins, were on the Chain of Rocks Bridge over the Mississippi River.
 Gray, Antonio Richardson, Reginald Clemons, and Daniel Winfrey went to the bridge that night together.
 The two groups, who did not know each other, had a brief conversation.
 Gray showed the other group how to climb down a manhole cover on the bridge down to the pier.
 Then the two groups separated.